elie

 Current Research Interests/Work in Progress :

-1. the economics of uncertainty
+1. The economics of uncertainty

-3. the economics of corporate bankruptcy
+3. Capital structure and corporate bankruptcy

-4. trade agreements
+4. Trade agreements

-6. psychological aspects of dynamic prisoners' dilemma problems
+5. Psychological aspects of dynamic prisoners' dilemma problems

 Degrees